Therapy for Teens in Oradell , NJ

 - Do you notice your teen feels withdrawn, irritable, or anxious?

-- Have you seen a decline in grades recently?
+- Perhaps you have seen a decline in grades recently.

-- Are you having more conflict with your teen?
+- Maybe you are having more conflicts with your teen.

 - Is your teen someone you do not even feel like you recognize some days?